Last updated on May 1st, 2019 at 07:41 pm

 Hailing from the Piedmont region of Italy, this square-shaped pasta typically measures one inch on each side.
 Like other types of pasta with filling, it is commonly stuffed with meat or vegetables.

 Similar to tortellini but larger, tortelloni was reportedly born in the region of Emilia, and has a dumpling-style consistency.
-Tortelloni is most often stuffed with ricotta cheese and various leafy vegetables such as spinach.
+Tortelloni is most often stuffed with ricotta cheese and various leafy vegetables such as spinach, like in this tortelloni with spinach and ricotta.

 Originating in the Emilia-Romagna region of Italy, this square-shaped pasta is very similar to ravioli, and is typically stuffed with meat, cheese or mushrooms.
 Tortelli is also often served with bolognese sauce or melted butter.